dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

  	You should see `334 meliaceae_334_MO_orthologs.tre`

- 	In this occasion we are going to do an additional step before inferring the ASTRAL tree.
+ 	On this occasion, we will do an additional step before inferring the ASTRAL tree.
 We are going to collapse uninformative nodes from the species trees.
-This is to avoid introducing noise to our inference from this non-supported nodes.
+This is to avoid introducing noise to our inference from these non-supported nodes.

  		python /data_tmp/$USERNAME/script/collapse_branches_bs_multiphylo.py